benjystanton/benjystanton.github.io/index.md

 ---
 layout: page
-title: Hi, my name is Benjy and I’m a user experience (UX) designer
+title: Hi, my name is Benjy and I’m an interaction designer
 ---

-<p class="lede">I’m the lead user experience designer on the Office for National Statistics (ONS) website.</p>
+<p class="lede">I’m the lead interaction designer on the Office for National Statistics (ONS) website.</p>

 I have 3 kids, and in my spare time I enjoy hanging out with them.
 I also enjoy finding ways to relax with no kids around.